 Confusion with the concept

-For most people, the common definition of a routine is ‘a series of actions done in sequence’.
+For most people, the common definition of a routine is ‘a series of actions done in a sequence’.
 For example, a morning routine that contains several steps.

 However, routines in TimeTune have a different, unintuitive definition: ‘a group of days (containing actions) that repeat in a cycle’.

-This confusion is one of the main reasons many users find the app difficult to understand at first.
+This confusion is one of the reasons many users find the app difficult to understand at first.
 We’re asking them to forget their definition of routine and adapt to our artificial one.

 Not enough flexibility